danger/danger-js/docs/issue_template.md

 * How do I ...?
 * Does Danger support ...?
-* Is there a pluging for ...?
+* Is there a plugin for ...?

 Please use https://spectrum.chat/danger